-IV.E.
+4.5.
 Smarter Beta-Arbitrage Strategies

 One way to measure the economic importance of these boom-and-bust cycles is through an out-of-sample calendar-time trading strategy.
 We combine these time-varying overreaction and subsequent reversal patterns as follows.
-We first time the standard betaarbitrage strategy using current CoBAR.
-If CoBAR is above the $80^{\text{th}}$ percentile (of its distribution up to that point), we invest in the long-short beta-arbitrage strategy studied in Table V for the next six months.
+We first time the standard beta-arbitrage strategy using current CoBAR.
+If CoBAR is above the 80th percentile (of its distribution up to that point), we invest in the long-short beta-arbitrage strategy studied in Table 5 for the next six months.
 Otherwise, we short that portfolio over that time period.
-(Since we go short the beta arbitrage strategy 80% of the time, our smarter beta strategy has a negative loading on the original beta arbitrage strategy.)
+(Because we go short the beta-arbitrage strategy has a negative loading on the original beta-arbitrage strategy.)

-In addition, if CoBAR from two years ago is below the 20th percentile (of its prior distribution), we long for the next twelve months the long-short beta-arbitrage strategy based on beta estimates from two years ago.
-Otherwise, we short that portfolio, again for the next twelve months.
-In other words, our smarter beta-arbitrage strategy has two components - exploiting variation in both holding and post-holding period returns.
+In addition, if CoBAR from two years ago is below the 20th percentile (of its prior distribution), we long for the next 12 months the long-short beta-arbitrage strategy based on beta estimates from two years ago.
+Otherwise, we short that portfolio, again for the next 12 months.
+In other words, our smarter beta-arbitrage strategy has two components: exploiting variation in both holding and postholding period returns.
 We skip the first three years of our sample to compute the initial distribution as well as show in-sample results in Panel A of Table A4 for the sake of comparison.

-This "smarter" beta-arbitrage strategy harvests beta-arbitrage profits much more wisely than unconditional bets against beta.
+This "smarter" beta-arbitrage strategy harvests betaarbitrage profits much more wisely than unconditional bets against beta.
 As can be seen from Panel B of Table A4, the four-factor alpha is 43 basis points per month with a t-statistic of 2.35.
-The six-factor alpha (where we add the investment and profitability factors of Fama and French, 2015) remains high at 45 basis points per month (t-statistic of 2.32).
+The six-factor alpha (where we add the investment and profitability factors of Fama and French 2015) remains high at 45 basis points per month (t-statistic of 2.32).
 If we then include the lottery factor of Bali et al. (2017), the resulting seven-factor alpha is 57 basis points per month (t-statistic of 2.97).
-Finally, if we also include the BAB factor of Frazzini and Pedersen (2014) as an eighth factor, the abnormal return increases to 63 basis points per month with a t-statistic of 3.31.
-By comparison, the standard value-weight beta-
+Finally, if we also include the BAB factor of Frazzini and Pedersen (2014) as an eighth factor, the abnormal return increases to 63 basis points per month with a t-statistic of 3.31.17 In comparison, the standard value-weight beta-arbitrage strategy yields a four-factor alpha of 0.02% per month (tstatistic = 0.08) in our sample period.